 If you already have blogs on your site and you want to learn how to get those found, this blog is for you.
 Lead people to your content with these 6 SEO blogging tips for property managers:

-The first one on our list of SEO blogging tips is not as simple as it sounds.
-Choose a “focus keyword” to help Google and other search engines easily determine the main point of your blog post.
+The first property management SEO strategy on our list is not as simple as it sounds.
+Do some keyword research and choose a “focus keyword” to help Google and other search engines easily determine the main point of your blog post.
 The focus keyword is a word or phrase you want to be found for.
 Put your keyword in the URL, the title, and the body of your blog.

 Most blog sites automatically create a URL for your blog post when you enter your title, but they’ll give you the option to modify it.
 When creating your blog post URL, put your keyword in the beginning and don’t use any spaces between words; use dashes between words instead.
 URL’s don’t have spaces.

 In the title and the body, try your best to place your keyword near the beginning.
 More importantly, please be sure it makes sense.
 There’s nothing worse than keywords shoved into sentences where they don’t belong.
+(This is called keyword stuffing!)
 If search engines get a whiff of this, they will penalize you for it.
-Keep it natural and be sure it sounds right to both search engines AND humans.
+Keep it natural and be sure it sounds right to both search engine algorithms AND humans.

 Remember that your audience accesses the internet from a variety of devices and under a variety of circumstances.
 That means some people will want to enjoy your content via video while others will desire a readable option.
 For example, you don’t want to turn off leads because your content is only available on video, and a person discovers your blog while browsing in a public place where playing audio was not an option.
 Some people prefer to read and skim.
 Others would rather watch videos.
 The best way to capture the most attention is to have both text and video.
 If you do create a video to complement the text, make sure to put that at the top of your post.
 You’ll attract a much wider audience with a video than if you just posted a text blog on your website.